sebschlicht/ansible-nas/README.md

 * `cloud`

-  Installs and configures a Nextcloud instance of the NAS, to allow users to store files in a private cloud.
+  Installs and configures a Nextcloud instance on the NAS, to allow users to store and share files in a personal cloud.

   Use the configuration to specify a Nextcloud password for each NAS user.